Arsney091289421/RAG-Augmented-chatbot/README.md

 ---

-### Live Demo (Demo temporarily disabled due to unexpected OpenAI API quota overages caused by platform enforcement delays.
-Local deployment instructions and demo video are provided below. )
+### Live Demo (Temporarily disabled)

+_(Demo temporarily disabled due to unexpected OpenAI API quota overages caused by delayed enforcement on their platform.
+For a fully reproducible experience, please refer to the demo video and local deployment instructions below.)_

 You can try the chatbot live on Hugging Face Spaces: